Fred Warner (American football): Professional career

+Pre-draft

 On November 20, 2017, it was announced that Warner had accepted his invitation to play in the 2018 Senior Bowl.
 On January 27, 2018, Warner recorded six combined tackles as part of Denver Broncos' head coach Vance Joseph's North team that lost 45–16 to the South coached by Houston Texans' head coach Bill O'Brien.
 His overall performance throughout the week impressed scouts and helped him add value to his draft stock.
 He attended the NFL Scouting Combine and completed all of the combine drills.
 He finished 13th among all linebackers in the 40-yard dash, eighth in the bench press, ninth in the short shuttle, and sixth in the three-cone drill.
-Warner attended pre-draft visits and private workouts with multiple teams, including the San Francisco 49ers, Denver Broncos, and Buffalo Bills.
+Warner attended pre-draft visits and private workouts with multiple teams, including the San Francisco 49ers, Broncos, and Buffalo Bills.
 At the conclusion of the pre-draft process, Warner was projected to be a second round pick by the majority of NFL draft experts and scouts.
 He was ranked the fourth best outside linebacker in the draft by Scouts Inc. and was ranked the sixth best outside linebacker by DraftScout.com.